-Motion Capturing is a special way of collecting and forwarding data to an engine.
-There are no camera positions transmitted, but the movements of a person.

-For these special procedures, there's a new rig and a new service available.
+Motion Capturing is a special way of collecting and forwarding data to an Engine.
+This mode transmits movements of a person or people instead of camera positions.
+For these special procedures, there is a new rig and a new service available.

-Selectable via the menu: Rigs --> Add MoCap Services --> Add mocap service
+Selectable via the menu: Rigs --> Add MoCap Services --> Add MoCap service

-Connect the MA Tracking System to the MoCap Rig as usual.
+Connect the Motion Analysis Tracking System to the MoCap Rig as usual.